rauljin/druid-io.github.io/druid-powered.md

 [Zhihu](https://www.zhihu.com/) is a Chinese question-and-answer website.
 In Zhihu, Druid is used to power clients' interactive queries, data reports, A/B testing and performance monitoring.
 Almost 1T per day data is ingested into druid cluster, and we are strongly depending on thetaSketch aggregator for computing cardinality and retention, looking forward to more improvement on DataSketch.

+## Zuoyebang

+Zuoyebang use Druid in advertising,which is used for real-time exposure, click, and billing, and as a multi-dimensional data mining.

 [Add Your Company](https://github.com/druid-io/druid-io.github.io/blob/src/druid-powered.md)